EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 Click **Open Dir** or click **Edit Files** to open the [File Manager](../files.md) pointing at the job context directory.

-Click **Open Terminal** (either button) to open an SSH session with the back-end on which the currently selected job will be run.
-Your SSH session change your current directory to match the job context directory.
+Click **Open Terminal** (either button) to log into the back-end on which the currently selected job will be run.
+Once logged in, your current directory will be changed to match the job context directory.

 ### Troubleshooting: Edit job files 'cd ...
 No such file or directory'